 - are single or if married must be married in the Church

 After everyone has attended a class and we have all the paperwork, will be happy to schedule a baptism for your child!
-Please note that we need all forms, documents, and paperwork AT THE LATEST the Monday before the baptism date.

 Dr. Robert J. Matava, Dean of the Christendom College Graduate School in Alexandria, wrote an article for the Arlington Catholic Herald that explains the requirements of a godparent as listed by the Code of Canon Law.